 Day 4 : Tour by Carriage

 We depart our hotel this morning in horse drawn carriages for a tour of Mackinac Island.
 The island’s Victorian architecture recalls a time of days gone by.
-Our carriage tour ends at the elegant Grand Hotel for a sumptuous lunch!
+Our carriage tour ends at the elegant Grand Hotel for a sumptuous Grand Lunch Buffet!
 This succulent feast includes garden fresh salads, savory cheeses, slow roasted meats, seafood, and fresh baked pastries.
-After lunch there is time to unwind and enjoy the marvelous views of the Straits of Mackinac from the rocking chairs on our hotel's 660-foot porch.
+After lunch there is time to unwind and enjoy the marvelous views of the Straits of Mackinac from the rocking chairs on the hotel’s 660-foot porch.
 You may also browse several interesting areas of the hotel that are open to the public.
 The afternoon is free to relax, sightsee on your own, or visit historic sites.
 You may choose to visit Fort Mackinac where costumed guides, memorabilia, and original buildings recall military life during the War of 1812.
 Tonight we enjoy our second evening on the island.

 Day 5 : Charlevoix